top of page

 • Full-time students are ineligible.

 • Applicants may only submit one proposal per year.
 Requests for the same project should not be made by multiple applicants.
+Prior applicants may re-submit a work for consideration, but should highlight how that work has evolved since its last submission.

 • Grant recipients will be asked to provide a progress report to the Fund at the one-year anniversary of the grant and to give notice of any subsequent theatrical production of the new work.
 They will also be asked to give permission for the Fund to share their identity as a grant recipient along with a description of the prospective work.